RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * "This text will have <b>bold</b>" -> This text will have **bold**
 * "This text will have <i>italics</i>" -> This text will have _italics_
 * "This text will have \"quotes\"" -> This text will have "quotes"
-* "This is the first line \nThis is the second line" -> This is the first line <line break>This is the second line
+* "This is the first line \nThis is the second line" -> This is the first line (line break)This is the second line
+* "This text will have the smiling emoji: :simple_smile:" -> This text will have the smiling emoji: :simple_smile:
+  * See [this website](https://www.webfx.com/tools/emoji-cheat-sheet/) for a catalog of all the emojis that you can use in your text.

 The question text can also contain values of variables, which you can access as described in section <a href="#Variables">Variables</a>.